OWASP/ASVS/COMPILING.md

+# Note - this method is still in testing

 # How to create the document
 1. Install Docker on your computer (see instructions for different architectures [in the Docker docs](https://docs.docker.com/engine/install/))
 2. If running WSL or WSL2 make sure that you can talk to the Docker Daemon from the console